Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 ## Browser Support for CSS transform

 Internet Explorer is a bit damp here, and it doesn't fully support the 3D effect, and Opera doesn't like to play with this.
-We could add some `JavaScript` to check if it is supported and then change the animation to be more 2d.
+We could add some JavaScript to check if it is supported and then change the animation to more 2d.

 ![3d transform support](https://caniuse.bitsofco.de/image/transforms3d.png)